StephenMeycelinoFransisco/studycase-api/README.md

 # Pokemon App
 This project is a Pokemon application that fetches data from the PokeAPI and displays information about different Pokemon.

+## Tech Stack
+This project uses the following technologies:

+- **Next.js**: A React framework for building server-side rendered and static web applications.
+- **React**: A JavaScript library for building user interfaces.
+- **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
+- **TypeScript**: A superset of JavaScript that adds static typing.
+- **Framer Motion**: A library for animations and gestures in React applications.
+- **Lucide React**: A library of open-source icons for React.
+- **usehooks-ts**: A collection of useful React hooks.
+- **Husky**: A tool for managing Git hooks.
+- **Lint-staged**: A tool to run linters on staged Git files.
+- **ESLint**: A tool for identifying and fixing problems in JavaScript code.
+- **Sharp**: A high-performance image processing library.

 ## Fetching Data from PokeAPI
 This project fetches Pokemon data from the PokeAPI (https://pokeapi.co/).
 Here's how it's implemented: